 Numbers will be in the range from 00 to 99 (With the exception of #28).

-Jersey number 28 has been retired from The Scott Hockey League; no other numbers will ever be retired from The Scott Hockey League in the future.
+Jersey number 28 has been retired from The Scott Hockey League; no other numbers will ever be retired from The Scott Hockey League.

-The white Scott Hockey League jersey will be worn when a player’s team has been designated the home team (listed second) on the game schedule.
-The blue Scott Hockey League jersey will be worn when a player’s team has been designated the away team (listed first) on the game schedule.
+The white Scott Hockey League jersey will be worn when a player’s team has been designated the home team on the game schedule.
+The blue Scott Hockey League jersey will be worn when a player’s team has been designated the away team on the game schedule.

-Example: Lightning (blue) vs. Habs (white)

 Section 5 – Dues and Fees:

 Dues and Fees: All active players shall pay dues and fees, amount set forth by the Executive Committee, and advertised on The Scott Hockey League’s website, at the beginning of each session.
 Dues and fees will be applied towards, share of ice time, referee and scorekeeper expenses, club provided equipment (i.e., practice and game pucks, water bottles, etc.), and any other equipment deemed necessary by the Executive Committee.
-Cash or checks will be accepted.
+Cash, credit, or checks will be accepted.

 Refunds:

 If an active player is removed from a team by the Discipline Council, they will not receive a refund of any money.

 The Scott Hockey League will not provide financial reimbursement to any active player who leaves anytime during a session for any reason.
-However, under extreme conditions, if a permanent replacement player can be obtained, and at least one third of the session remains (4 games, based on a 12-game total session), partial reimbursement may be considered based on a majority vote of the Executive Committee.
+However, under extreme conditions, if a permanent replacement player can be obtained, and at least one third of the session remains, partial reimbursement may be considered based on a majority vote of the Executive Committee.
 Reimbursement will be limited to the prorated amount of the replacement player’s due and fees, based on the remaining scheduled games and other activities or expenses.

 Article II Meetings